Musaeus of Athens: Life

 A semimythological personage, to be classed with Olen, Orpheus, and Pamphus.
 He was regarded as the author of various poetical compositions, especially as connected with the mystic rites of Demeter at Eleusis, over which the legend represented him as presiding in the time of Heracles.

 He was reputed to belong to the family of the Eumolpidae, being the son of Eumolpus and Selene.
 In other variations of the myth he was less definitely called a Thracian.
 According to Diodorus Siculus, Musaeus was the son of Orpheus, and according to Tatian he was the disciple of Orpheus.
 Others made him the son of Antiphemus, or Antiophemus, and Helena.
 Alexander Polyhistor, Clement of Alexandria and Eusebius say he was the teacher of Orpheus.

-In Aristotle a wife Deioce is given him; while in the elegiac poem of Hermesianax, quoted by Athenaeus (xiii. p.
+In a work attributed to Aristotle a wife Deioce is given him; while in the elegiac poem of Hermesianax, quoted by Athenaeus (xiii. p.
 597), Antiope is mentioned as his wife or mistress.
 The Suda describes him as having a son, Eumolpus.
 The scholiast on Aristophanes mentions an inscription said to have been placed on the tomb of Musaeus at Phalerus.
 According to Diogenes Laërtius he died and was buried at Phalerum, with the epitaph: "Musaeus, to his sire Eumolpus dear, in Phalerean soil lies buried here."
 According to Pausanias, he was buried on the Mouseion Hill, south-west of the Acropolis, where there was a statue dedicated to a Syrian.